 Reading and writing whole numbers

-Again, the position occupied by 2 is the hundred-thousands and putting a 2 is this position means that there are 2 hundred-thousands or two hundred thousand.
+Again, the position occupied by 2 is the hundred-thousands and putting a 2 in this position means that there are 2 hundred-thousands or two hundred

 Putting it all together, we have

-What gives us the right to just add two hundred, forty, and six?
+What gives us the right to just add two hundred

 Try to do the following:

 two hundred cars + forty cars + six cars.